Readers

 Notes

 The class is intended to work in conjunction with a config file processed using ConfigParser.map(DataMap).
-DataMap ensures any privileged attributes ommited from the config are added and set to None, and prevents the config file to be altered after processing.
+DataMap ensures any privileged attributes omitted from the config are added and set to None, and prevents the config file to be altered after processing.

 property VALIDATE_ATTR: tuple